JarateKing/TF2-Hud-Reference/2-LISTS/Statlist.md

 # Stats List

-This contains a list of all files and the count of different 'gotchas' like how much a file using minmode, #base, or if_mvm.
+This contains a list of all files and the count of different 'gotchas' like how much a file uses things like minmode, #base, or if_mvm.
+Generally things that a hud developer may want to know about the default files, depending on the features they want to support.

 ## scripts/
 Filename | linecount | minmode | #base | if_mvm